 How to Calm Down When Angry

 Anger can be necessary, but it can also be an explosive emotion that can have negative effects on yourself and others, depending on how you deal with it and express it.
 If you’re having trouble calming down when you’re mad, here’s what to keep in mind to cool your jets.

 - Count to 100.
 Counting is a good way to ground yourself and focus your attention elsewhere.

 - Try to replace your angry thoughts.
-Often when we’re in the throes of anger, all we can think of is how upset we are.
+Often, when we’re in the throes of anger, all we can think of is how upset we are.
 Our mind keeps jumping from one irritating situation to another.
-Take a moment to switch your thoughts with more rational and logical ones.
+Take a moment to switch your thoughts to more rational and logical ones.
 Can you see things from a different perspective?
 Is there a solution to the upsetting issue?
 Is there a resolution that would make you feel good?

 - Take a deep breath and go for a walk.
 Sometimes removing yourself from the situation and going for a walk, or even leaving a room, can help clear your head and ease the tension.

 - Exercise.
 Work it out (literally).
 Sometimes the best way to release anger is to take it to the gym or go for a run.
 Exercise is proven to reduce stress and boost endorphins, which are the happy chemicals in your brain.
 The next time you feel like you’re about to blow, sweat it out.
 It’ll calm you down and clear your head so you can better manage your problems.

 How to Calm Down From a Panic Attack